 Step 3: The export server captures the SVG string.

 Step 4: The export server invokes a system call triggering Inkscape to convert the FusionCharts generated SVG string (which is passed to the server-side script over AJAX) to PDF, PNG, and SVG.
 However, Inkscape still has a limitation of generating a JPG file.
 Hence, ImageMagick is used to create the JPG files.
-To export chart data as XLS, the CSV data generated from the charts is converted to the XLS format.
+To export chart data as XLSX, the CSV data generated from the charts is converted to the XLSX format.

 FusionCharts v3.11.0 onwards, images can be processed on client-side for modern browsers (with canvas support).
 This eliminates the use of third party softwares like Inkscape and ImageMagick for server-side as well as client-side exporting.